 Leiden is home to tons of tech and science companies

 Besides the University and the Leiden Bio Science Park there are also tons of other smart companies in Leiden.
 There’s the maritime company Heerema, the leading hosting company of TransIP and Astellas in its signature building located at Leiden Bio Science Park.

-If you’re looking for office space and network oppertunities, you might want to check out hubs such as the buzzing Area 071.
+If you’re looking for office space and network opportunities, you might want to check out hubs such as the buzzing Area 071.